What is silkscreen printing?

 It is worth noting that contemporary screens are rarely made from silk.
 They are more commonly made from superfine plastic threads known, rather less catchily, as monofilament polyester.
 Early silk meshes were adapted from those used by bakers to sieve flower.
 Their synthetic counterparts – both finer and stronger – offer greater precision and consistency.

 Silkscreen prints 600 years apart.
 By the time this currency was printed in the late 14th century, Chinese printers had been using silk mesh screens to create cash for several hundred years.
-Printed in 1967 as one of numerous iterations, Andy Warhol's seminal portrait of Marilyn Monroe ushered in a new era for the technique's modern form.
+Printed in 1967 as one of numerous iterations, Andy Warhol's seminal portrait of Marilyn Monroe ushered in a new era for the method's modern form.

 Serigraphy – what's the difference?